List of The Inbetweeners characters: Patrice

 Patrice is a French exchange student, the son of Pamela Cooper's friend.
 He stays with Simon for a short time, displays little interest in the boys, and has bad habits that include chain-smoking and urinating in gardens.
 Patrice is a racist who spontaneously tells Will that he dislikes Arabs.
-He shows little regard for accepted social norms and openly tells Will that his mother Polly "has the sex" (is sexy) and later that he had just masturbated in the bathroom whilst thinking about her.
+He shows little regard for accepted social norms and openly tells Will that his mother Polly "has the sex" (is sexy) and later that he had just masturbated in the bathroom while thinking about her.
 Patrice is very attractive to women – even Simon and Will's mothers seem to fancy him.
 He is seen in bed with Charlotte at a party; Mark Donovan shows up and Will tells him that Charlotte is upstairs.
 The closing narration of the episode alludes to Patrice having been attacked by Donovan, much to Will's delight.